 It is the recommendation of the Society not to exceed the accumulated monthly installments of the grant.
-In the event of a cancellation or transfer, the institution is only entitled to the prorated amount of the award accumulated between the start and end dates (See Section 19, Cancellation and Transfer of Grant).
+In the event of a cancellation or transfer, the institution is only entitled to the prorated amount of the award accumulated between the start and end dates (See Sections 15 and 16 Transfer of Grant and Cancellation, respectively).